-The desire to make improvment in one's personal life takes committement and a plan.
+The desire to make improvement in one’s personal life takes commitment and a plan.
 Farm and ranch businesses should be no different.
 In an effort to assist cattlemen with attaining growth and improvement in their beef businesses, the Red Angus Association of America is offering a no-cost initiative, the Red Angus Herd Improvement Plan.
 This free program will help ranch families, both commercial and seedstock enterprises, set improvement goals and achieve their business objectives.

 The concept of the Herd Improvement Plan is simple – establish a written plan to help ranch families better their beef herds.
 An individual ranch improvement plan will include several sections including breeding and performance goals, as well as the accompanying action steps and a timeline for completion.
-Beef producers are reminded that goals should be realistic and time based, to help achieve business success.
+Beef producers are reminded that goals should be realistic and time-based, to help achieve business success.

 Once written, the producer submits the ranch-developed plan to RAAA staff who will review the document with the rancher and store the plan confidentially.
-RAAA serves as an accountability partner, providing periodic follow-up with the firm for evaluation of progress, but does not judge or share the information contained within the plan or discovered during review sessions.
+RAAA serves as an accountability partner, providing periodic follow-up with the firm for an evaluation of progress, but does not judge or share the information contained in the plan or discovered during review sessions.